thunderheadone/one-sdk-flutter/examples/ios-add-flutter-to-existing-app-example/README.md

 ## iOS Add Flutter to App Example
-An example app that adds the [flutter_module_example](https://github.com/thunderheadone/one-sdk-flutter/blob/master/examples/flutter_module_example) Flutter project to demonstrate how to add a Flutter module to an existing Android app with the Thunderhead ONE Flutter Plugin.
+An example app that adds the [flutter_module_example](https://github.com/thunderheadone/one-sdk-flutter/blob/master/examples/flutter_module_example) Flutter project to demonstrate how to add a Flutter module to an existing iOS app with the Thunderhead ONE Flutter Plugin.

 To get started and run this example app, [Flutter](https://flutter.dev/docs/get-started/install) installation is required.